nmathgithub/nmathgithub/README.md

 - Main Project

-*Implemented a workflow by utilizing **AWS cloud infrastructure tools to calculate DORA Metrics** (DevOps Research and Assesssments) and produce a dashboard in AWS Quicksight to help teams work more efficiently*
+*Implemented a workflow by utilizing **AWS cloud infrastructure tools to calculate DORA Metrics** (DevOps Research and Assessments) and produce a dashboard in AWS Quicksight to help teams work more efficiently*

 *To accomplish this task, we worked with AWS CDK (in Python) and automated a workflow.
 We first wrote a chain of three lambdas and connected them via a StepFunction to extract relevant data from Github pull requests and Azure project/pipeline APIs.
 In the process, we validated the data (by using the pydantic library) and wrote the data to an S3 bucket.
 A new file in the S3 bucket would trigger a data transfer into DynamoDB (which itself was created by using AWS Glue), which was finally used to produce a dashboard in AWS Quicksight.*

-- Hackathon
+- IT Code Jam (Hackathon)

 *Created a website as a demo for a Personalized Onboarding Experience in four days.
 This **website was built using React.js & Node.js (hosted on AWS Amplify)**, which would take an individual's name & team as input and produce personalize webpages with relevant onboarding/installation information.
 As part of this project, we also made sure to implement several layers of security by using AWS Cognito.*